 - L3 Light Duty Hybrid/Electric Vehicle Specialist

-There are also a number of other types of certification of other niche areas like alternative fuels, school buses, exhaust repair, etc..
-If you’re interested, you can find more information on the ASE website.
+There are also a number of other types of certifications of other niche areas like alternative fuels, school buses, exhaust repair, etc. If you’re interested, you can find more information on the ASE website.

 Why look for ASE certification?
-Because they use science to evaluate an applicants knowledge.
-Choose an ASE certified mechanic!
+Because they use science to evaluate an applicant’s knowledge.
+Choose ASE certified auto mechanics!
+If you’re looking for an ASE certified mechanic in Berkeley, Art’s Automotive has 7.

 Enjoy this article?
 Would you like to read some more?
 Check these out!